What is an Audit Log?

 HOW POLICYLAYER USES THIS

-Intercept writes audit logs as structured JSON to stdout by default, following the twelve-factor app convention.
+PolicyLayer writes audit logs as structured JSON to stdout by default, following the twelve-factor app convention.
 Each entry includes: ISO 8601 timestamp, request ID, MCP server name, tool name, sanitised arguments, matched rule ID, evaluation result, conditions checked, and latency.
 The output can be directed to files, syslog, or piped to log aggregation agents.
-Intercept supports configurable log levels — minimal (action and tool only), standard (full evaluation details), and verbose (including raw arguments and full rule matching trace).
+PolicyLayer supports configurable log levels — minimal (action and tool only), standard (full evaluation details), and verbose (including raw arguments and full rule matching trace).

 FREQUENTLY ASKED QUESTIONS